jgrey4296/jgdv/jgdv/logging/index.rst

 .. contents:: Contents

+:mod:`jgdv.logging.config` provides a :class:`JGDVLogConfig <jgdv.logging.config.JGDVLogConfig>`
-:ref:`jgdv.logging` provides a `JGDVLogConfig` which sets up various loggers, using log specs able to be defined in `TOML`.
+which sets up various loggers, using log specs able to be defined in `TOML`.
-Also provided are a `Formatter` for adding colour to stdout, some `Filter` classes, and a `StackFormatter_m` mixin, using `stackprinter` to print error stack traces a bit nicer.
+Also provided are a :class:`ColourFormatter <jgdv.logging.format.colour.ColourFormatter>` for adding colour to stdout, some :mod:`Filters <jgdv.logging.filter>`, and a :class:`StackFormatter_m <jgdv.logging.format.stack_m.StackFormatter_m>` mixin, using `stackprinter`_
+to print error stack traces a bit nicer.